joseslavkis/joseslavkis/README.md

 ### Currently learning:

 - **Java**: For developing small-scale games.
-- **Operating Systems**: Understanding computer mechanisms related to the xv6 kernel environment.
+- **Operating Systems**: Understanding and developing computer mechanisms related to the xv6 kernel environment.
 - **Algorithm design**: Focusing on design techniques such as dynamic programming, divide and conquer, backtracking, and greedy algorithms.